Installation

 Option B: Install manually using a package manager

-Add the YUM repository
+Add the RPM repository

 curl --silent --location https://releases.mondoo.com/rpm/mondoo.repo | tee /etc/yum.repos.d/mondoo.repo

-Install mondoo package with yum
+Install the mondoo package

 # export MONDOO_REGISTRATION_TOKEN="<YOUR_TOKEN_HERE>"